frankshearar/octoherder/README.md

   - 4 - Done
 ````

-Adjust your milestones as necessary, and update your repositories with their new milestones with `octoherder -f definitions.yml`.
+Adjust your milestones as necessary, and update your repositories with their new milestones with `octoherder -i definitions.yml`.
 Done!

 Licence
 -------